Introduction to file mount/unmount APIs in Azure Synapse Analytics

 Screenshot of selections for creating a linked service by using an account key.

-• Create a linked service by using a managed identity
+• Create a linked service using a system-assigned managed identity

 Screenshot of selections for creating a linked service by using a managed identity.